Activities of the Ekayana Institute

 "Grüner Baum" Retreathouse

 The retreathouse is a place where the theoretical and the practical knowledge of the Buddhist tradition flow together.
-In retreats of varying length from one month to several years, we study the dharma and deepen mental calm and insight, while integrating what we learn and experience into the communal life in the house and later on into social life in general.
+In retreats of varying length from two weeks to several years, we study the dharma and deepen mental calm and insight, while integrating what we learn and experience into the communal life in the house and later on into social life in general.

 Retreathouse Ekayana